Table of Contents

 The BALLET MECANIQUE Website

-George Antheil's experimental 1924 "Pianola + Movie Film" composition
+George Antheil's experimental 1924 "Pianola + Movie Film"

-the original rolls for a Swedish TV-Radio broadcast.
-Read about these
+Henderson, who reconstructed the original rolls for a Swedish

-rolls and some recent concerts which substituted electronic
+recent concerts which substituted electronic instruments.
+See

-See pictures of the 1925 original French 'Pleyela' rolls in contrast
+pictures of the 1925 original French 'Pleyela' rolls in contrast

-the 1991 ARTCRAFT Interpretive Arrangements.
+with the 1991 ARTCRAFT Interpretive Arrangements.

 Click here